asconix/rfcs/rfcs/0057-secrets-for-services.md

 [unresolved]: #unresolved-questions

 * Is it sufficient to put responsibility on restarting services after key changes onto the user or would an automated mechanism be better?
-There are also down-sides to an automated mechanism too.
-* Right now the POC does not support joining other namespaces if needed.
-Also, this has some security implications, as the other process would be able to read the secrets files loaded into the private tmp.
-But this would be also the case in other scenarios.
-  Is it sufficient to just emit a warning?
-Should there be a "i know what I'm doing" flag?

 * Would it be better to create a side-cart per secret instead of per secret-scope+service?

 # Future work
 [future]: #future-work

-* When using a scope with multiple services, ideally only the secrets references in the services definition should be made available to each service.
+* When using a scope with multiple services, ideally only the secrets referenced in the services definition should be made available to each service.
 Right now all the secrets of the scope are blindly copied.
 * Transition of most critical services to use proposed approach
 * Implementation of more supported secret stores, such as nixops and vault